Keep your benefits fit for the future

 Critical to success is collecting and interpreting data on which benefits your employees are actually using.
 This can then be used to inform strategies on how best to strengthen your employee value proposition (EVP).
 For example, introducing new mental health benefits in response to increasing health insurance costs linked to fatigue or burnout.

-Despite the value of such a data-driven approach, analysing the data required remains a challenge for HR.
+Despite the value of such a data-driven approach, analyzing the data required remains a challenge for HR.
 80% of employee benefits data analysis is still done using spreadsheets at a time when other functions, including finance and marketing, are already using automated analytics.

-Technology for employee benefits optimisation
+Technology for employee benefits optimization

 Putting benefits insights to work